Stochastic approximation of symmetric Nash equilibria in queueing games: Introduction

 \subsection{A motivating example -- Two unobservable GI/G/1 queues in parallel}

-The main purpose of the paper is to describe a general solution technique that can be applied to a broad range of applications, and therefore the fundamental queueing game formulated in Section \ref{sec:model}, and its extension in Section \ref{sec:observable}, are relatively abstract.
-Yet to demonstrate the competency of our method we first look at a special setup that is easily explained on one hand, but is analytically intractable on the other hand.
+The main purpose of the paper is to describe a general approximation technique for a broad range of applications, and therefore the fundamental queueing game formulated in Section \ref{sec:model}, and its extension in Section \ref{sec:observable}, are relatively abstract.
+Yet, to demonstrate the competency of our method we first look at a special setup that is easily explained on one hand, but is analytically intractable on the other hand.

 Consider a network, termed the \emph{system}, consisting of two FCFS queues (stations), indexed by $m\in\{1,2\}$, with dedicated servers working in parallel, one for each queue.
-Service times at each station $m=1,2$ are independent and follow a general light-tailed distribution $F_m$ with mean $1/\mu_m$, such that w.l.o.g. $1/\mu_1\geq 1/\mu_2$.
+Service times at station $m=1,2$ are independent and follow a general light-tailed distribution $F_m$ with mean $1/\mu_m$, such that w.l.o.g. $1/\mu_1\geq 1/\mu_2$.
 Potential customers arrive at the system according to a renewal process with inter-arrival time distribution $H$ and mean $1/\lambda$.
 The state of the system at an arbitrary point in time is characterized by a vector $X=(X^{[1]}, X^{[2]})$, with $X^{[m]}$ being the workload at station $m$.

 Upon arrival, potential customers make decisions based on a prior belief regarding the mean waiting time at each queue (e.g., relying on historic observations), yet, they cannot observe the current system state.
 Each customer strategically chooses one of three possible actions: (1) Join station $1$; (2) Join station $2$; or (3) Balk.
 Respectively, we denote the set of actions for a customer by $\mathcal{A}=\{ 1, 2, 3 \}$.
 A strategy $\mathbf{p}=(p_1, p_2, p_3)\in\Delta(\mathcal{A})$ is a distribution over the action set with $p_i$ being the probability of taking action $i\in \mathcal{A}$.
-We assume the utility from joining is linear in the waiting time: Following the conventional notation in \cite{HH2003}, let $R>0$ denote the customer reward for service and $C>0$ be the customer waiting time cost.
+We assume the utility from joining is linear in the waiting time: Following the conventional notation of \cite{HH2003}, let $R>0$ denote the customer reward for service and $C>0$ be the customer waiting-time cost.
 When a customer finds the system at state $X$ and joins queue $m\in \{1,2\}$, their utility is given by $v_m = R-C\cdot (X^{[m]} + Y_m)$, where $Y_m\sim F_m$ is a r.v. representing the customer's service time at server $m$.
-The utility from balking is normalized to 0, i.e., $v_3=0$.
+The utility from balking, $v_3$, is normalized to 0.